 Progression in the Career of a Computer Systems Analyst

 In the position of computer systems analyst, one looks at a company's current computer system and makes suggestions to increase efficiency and encryption, as well as incorporates any new technology that will help improve the system.
 This job is conducive to many opportunities within the information technology (IT) field.
 Positions where one is involved with designing new technologies and implementing new systems, as well as management jobs, are available to computer systems analysts looking for a change.
-Most of these job titles only require a bachelor's degree, typically in computer science; however, a master's is often preferred in all IT positions.
+Many of these jobs require only the original bachelor's degree, typically in computer science or a related field; however, a master's degree is often preferred.

 Source: *U.S. Bureau of Labor Statistics